Measuring Power Generation of Solar Panels on a Satellite

 5. Arrange the view so you can see the Solar Panel Tool and the Solar Panel View at the same time.

-The options in the Visualization area allow you to set an appropriate view for the solar panel exposure analysis, define a bound radius, and select among solar panel groups on a vehicle that has two or more such groups.
+The options in the Visualization area enable you to set an appropriate view for the solar panel exposure analysis, define a bound radius, and select among solar panel groups on a vehicle that has two or more such groups.

-Bound Radius
+Setting Bound Radius

 The Bound Radius tailors the view to yield the optimal display for visualization and analysis.
 The field of view for solar panel illumination analysis is defined in terms of a rectangular plane rather than a linear boresight or direction of gaze.

-You can limit the size of that plane by specifying the radius of a circle centered in the rectangle and touching its long sides.
-A circle having a radius equal to one-half the length of one of the short sides of the rectangle.
+You can limit the size of that plane by specifying the radius of a circle centered in the rectangle and touching its long sides, a circle having a radius equal to one-half the length of one of the short sides of the rectangle.
 This ensures that once the optimal dimension is set, the vehicle remains within view even when rotated.

 1. Bring the Solar Panel tool to the front.